xytis/GURPS/Campaigns/Ravnica/03_1_mister_elion_norberos.md

-#Scene Mister Elion Norberos, the legendary bowyer
+#Scene: Mister Elion Norberos, the legendary bowyer

 Within a small clearing in the thick woods, a long livewood house, with an old mossy roof stands in the morning mist.
 A tall elf with white curly hair and a